 To estimate the portion of demand and energy savings attributed to behavioral interventions, Guidehouse will work with the CPUC and stakeholders to identify a representative list of behavior and activity-based measures.
-Guidehouse will start with the 2023 measure list, which included the BROs measures listed below.
+Guidehouse will start with the 2023 measure list, which included the following BROS measures:

 - Home Energy Reports (HERs)

 - Web-Based Real-Time Feedback (Web RTF)

 - In-Home Display Real-Time Feedback (IHD RTF)

 - Small Residential Competitions

 - Large Residential Competitions

 - Universal Audit Tool (UAT)

 - Commercial Competitions

 - Business Energy Reports (BERs)

 - Building Benchmarking

 - Strategic Energy Management (SEM)

 - Building Energy Information Management Systems (BEIMS)

 - Building Operator Certification (BOC)

-- Retro commissioning (RCx)
+Retro commissioning (RCx)

 For each program, Guidehouse will review historic participation and if there has been no change in past or planned participation, then the program may be removed from characterization.
-Based on a preliminary review, it is anticipated that Guidehouse will recommend removing Residential and Commercial Competitions from the BROs measures characterized and included in the 2025 Study.

-The team will then define a set of participation forecast scenarios based on data such as existing levels of program participation, either for the California IOUs for existing programs or the program from which data was drawn and applied to California IOU territories.
+Guidehouse will define a set of participation forecast scenarios based on data such as existing levels of program participation, either for the California IOUs for existing programs or the program from which data was drawn and applied to California IOU territories.
 It is important to highlight that participation is a function of either customer adoption for opt-in programs or the number of customers that the utility wants to engage for opt-out programs.
 Engagement strategies for opt-out programs typically target high value customers first as these customers tend to result in the highest savings.
 Engagement often happens in waves and utilities may design the program as a means of experimenting with the effectiveness of different program elements.
 Some of the key assumptions include: